 The key components required to get the blog hooked is explained below.
-Please note that as of Flask-Login 0.3.0 the is_authenticated attribute in the UserMixin is a property and not a method.
+Please note that as of Flask-Login 0.3.0 the is\authenticated attribute in the UserMixin is a property and not a method.
 Please use the appropriate option based on your Flask-Login version.
+You can find more examples here in the Flask-Blogging github project page.